Mann-E/Mann-E-Flux/README.md

     <img src="three.png">
 </p>

+> From left to right Flux, Quality and Anime

 ## Characteristics of The Model

 The model is mostly like your regular FLUX-1[Dev] model, with these differences: